This 17 day tour, starts and ends in Istanbul, Turkey.

 Absorb yourself in history today with a guided tour of Ephesus and a visit to the site of the Temple of Artemis.
 Feel the mystical atmosphere of the ancient city and theatre before continuing to the former Greek village of Sirince, famous for its fruit wines.
 Carpet weaving has long traditions in Turkey and at the carpet village we learn how the carpets are made by hand and what determines their value.

-This morning we will enjoy a display of locally handcrafted leather goods before heading to the magnificent white calcium terraces, known as Travertines, in Pamukkale where we also tour the ancient city of Hierapolis.
+This morning we will head to the magnificent white calcium terraces, known as Travertines, in Pamukkale where we also tour the ancient city of Hierapolis.
 Take a dip, amongst ancient columns, in the hot springs that were used in Roman times for their therapeutic powers.

-This morning we will visiting Kayakoy.
+This morning we disembark from our gulet after breakfast and head to Kayakoy.
 The morning light provides excellent photos of this deserted Greek village.
 Afterwards we drive to the resort town of Antalya.
 Here we will take a walking tour of the old town area of Antalya known as "Kaleiçi".
 Amongst other things we'll visit Hadrian's Gate, the Ancient Harbour and Suna-Inan Kiraç Kaleiçi Museum which even has a Greek Orthdox Church in its garden!

-Today we visit trek through the Pigeon and Love Valleys and explore the many levels of an underground city.
+Marvel at the lunar landscape of Cappadocia today as we visit the Goreme Valley Open Air Museum and the fairy chimneys, and explore the many levels of an underground city.

 Departure in the morning from Cappadocia, we we cross the Tekir plateau towards Adiyaman and Mt Nemrut.
 Along the way our first stop will be the Seljuk Karatay Caravansaray.
 The next stop will be Pinarbasi for a short tea break than onto Kahramanmaras which produces Turkey's best ice cream!
 From here we pass through Adiyaman and visit Arsemia, once the capital of the Commagene Kingdom, before continuing to the ancient Severus (Cendere) Bridge and the Karakus Tumulus where members of the royal family were buried.
 This evening we will go to Mt Nemrut, ascend the mountain, watch the magical sunrise over the plateau, and visit the massive ancient rock statues.
 After the sunset we return to Adiyaman.